kholmgre/VRIOT/playground/tictactoe/readme.md

 ```

 #### Run the server
 The package.json contains some scripts that enables us to build the client and server.
-It also contains scripts that starts a node https-enabled server to serve files.
-We also have a node server that runs the game-logic using sockets.
+It also contains scripts that starts a Node https enabled server to serve files.
+We also have a Node server that runs the game-logic using sockets.

 To build the client and server, issue these command: